-An important part of your Cape York trip planning is knowing about the alcohol restrictions Cape York.
-Dry communities exist where full alcohol bans, or alcohol limits may be in place.
-Be aware of the areas that enforce alcohol limits per vehicle and where exemptions exist for bonafide travelers.
+An important part of your Cape York trip planning is knowing about the alcohol restrictions.
+Dry communities exist where full alcohol bans or alcohol limits may be in place.
+Be aware of the areas that enforce alcohol limits per vehicle and where exemptions exist for bonafide travelers (i.e., you).

 For more information on the alcohol restrictions in Cape York check out our Everything You Need to Know Before You Go FAQ on Cape York!

-While there is free camping in Cape York, to truly experience all Cape York has to offer, you will want to visit some of the National Parks.
-Spaces in the National Park, however, are limited and fill up fast especially during school holidays.
+While there is free camping in Cape York, to truly experience all Cape York has to offer, you will want to visit some of the national parks.
+Spaces in the national parks, however, are limited and fill up fast especially during school holidays.
 Make sure you book in advance to secure a spot as part of your Cape York trip planning!

-The most popular National Park camping destinations are Chili Beach and Capitan Billy’s Landing.
+The most popular national park camping destinations are Chili Beach and Captain Billy’s Landing.